This page provides information on accreditation of aged care services and Determinations under section 42-5 of the Aged Care Act 1997 (the Act).

 The exceptional circumstances determination means the service will continue to be eligible to receive Australian Government care subsidy for the period of the determination.

-These services will continue to be monitored by the Quality Agency and the Department to ensure the quality of care and accommodation for care recipients is maintained.
+These services will continue to be monitored by the Australian Aged Care Quality Agency (Quality Agency) and the Department to ensure the quality of care and accommodation for care recipients is maintained.

 On this site, the Department publishes its current understanding of: